 Local election deadlines approaching

-There are quite a few elected positions up for grabs this April in western Garfield County, but those interested in running only have a couple more days to submit signatures necessary to get on the ballot.
+Quite a few elected positions are up for grabs this April in western Garfield County, but those interested in running only have a couple more days to submit signatures necessary to get on the ballot.

-Parachute finds itself in the unique position of having every position on the town's board of trustees up for election.
-That's due to an effort to recall Mayor Roy McClung and trustees Tim Olk and Tom Rugaard.
+Parachute finds itself in the unique position of having every position on the Board of Trustees up for election.
+That’s due to an effort to recall Mayor Roy McClung and trustees Tim Olk and Tom Rugaard.

-Despite efforts to recall John Loschke, another trustee, he actually is due up for re-election this April, as is Mayor Pro-Tem Juanita Williams, which means signatures for both seats are due Monday.
-That clarification runs counter to previous reports that stated Loschke was being recalled.
+Despite efforts to recall John Loschke, another trustee, he already is up for re-election in April, as is Mayor Pro-Tem Juanita Williams, which means signatures for both seats are due Monday.
+That clarification runs counter to previous reports that stated Loschke faced recall.